 How much do life expectancy rates vary in China?

 Life expectancy within China varies greatly by region, owing to overlapping disparities both between the residents of urban and rural areas as well as land-locked and coastal provinces.
 Broadly speaking, China’s interior has experienced much lower levels of development than wealthier coastal areas, the direct beneficiaries of China’s post-1978 economic reforms.

 As with many countries, China exhibits a significant rural-urban developmental divide with a noticeable impact on health outcomes.
-In their examination of the China Health and Nutrition Survey, researchers Chen, Liu, and Yang discovered that rural residents with higher levels of education still demonstrated worse health outcomes than similarly educated urban counterparts.
-Before health care policy reforms expanded rural access in 2009, a 2003 survey indicated that only 20 percent of the rural population had access to health care coverage, in comparison to 60 percent of urban dwellers.
-In another comparison, the gap in average life expectancy between Shanghai and the poorest provinces in 2000 was 13 years, while a similar examination of the United States comparing the highest (Minnesota) and lowest (D.C.) life expectancies found the gap to be 6.5 years.
+In their examination of the China Health and Nutrition Survey, researchers Chen, Liu, and Yang discovered that rural residents with higher levels of education still demonstrated worse health outcomes than similarly educated urban counterparts.2 Before health care policy reforms expanded rural access in 2009, a 2003 survey indicated that only 20 percent of the rural population had access to health care coverage, in comparison to 60 percent of urban dwellers.3 In another comparison, the gap in average life expectancy between Shanghai and the poorest provinces in 2013 was 13 years, while a similar examination of the United States found that the gap between the highest (Hawaii) and lowest (District of Columbia) to be 7.5 years.
 Rural areas’ relative isolation, poverty, and lower levels of public infrastructure and expenditures thus have created evident health disparities.

 A Conversation with Richard Jackson

 - 0:09 – What are the linkages in China between development and life expectancy?

 - 3:30 – What factors may positively or negatively impact Chinese life expectancy in the future?